raks0009/AOFM/README.md

 [1] : K. Jensen, L. M. Kristensen, and L. Wells.
 Coloured petri nets and cpn tools for modelling and validation of concurrent systems.
 Int.
 J. Softw.
 Tools Technol.
 Transf., 9(3):213–254, May 2007.

+Other operational details are in the README of the specific repository.

+### SamaTulyataII

+Contact information:

+email: soumyadipb@goa.bits-pilani.ac.in
+skype: Soumyadip12